MurshidMac/GSOC/README.md

  [Github/ccextractor](https://github.com/ccextractor)

  ## 2017
- * LibreHealth Cornestone.js html DICOM image viewer This is one.
+ * LibreHealth Cornestone.js html5 DICOM image viewer

+ This is one.
 I personally consider as the best project which I have ever worked on.
 It uses angular to implement an interface for that uses the [Cornestone.js](https://github.com/chafey/cornerstone) library to trending medical imagery.